MischaU8/yumyum/exercises/modeling-exercise-23_fJuQmaLDEBM.md

 yum yum
-Floyd here with a quick look at basic asset creation and plasticity to create this simple mesh start by using the center point Arc tool to create a three-quarter Arc then rotate it 45
+Floyd here with a quick look at basic asset creation in Plasticity to create this simple mesh start by using the center point Arc tool to create a three-quarter Arc then rotate it 45